-Please take notice that on December 10, 2015 at 7:00 P.M., the Board of Directors of the Papio-Missouri River Natural Resources District will hold a public hearing on the acquisition of real property for the West Papillion Regional Basin Number 7 Project which is generally located at 108th Street and Lincoln Road.
-Such hearing will be held at the principal offices of the District at 8901 South 154th Street, Omaha, Nebraska 68138-3621.
+Please take notice that on November 12, 2015 at 7:05 P.M., or as soon thereafter as the matter may be heard, the Board of Directors of the Papio-Missouri River Natural Resources District will hold a public hearing on the acquisition of real property on a willing buyer-willing seller basis for the West Papillion Regional Basin Number 7 Project which is generally located at 108th Street and Lincoln Road.
+Such hearing will be held at the principal offices of the District at 8901 South 154th Street.
+Omaha, Nebraska 68138-3621.
 At the hearing, the District shall explain the nature and necessity for the project, the reasons for selecting the particular location, and the right of each owner of property to be represented by an attorney and to negotiate and accept or reject the offer of damages which will be sustained by the proposed acquisition, and the right to require that such damages be determined pursuant to the procedures for acquisition by eminent domain.
 The District shall hear and consider any objections from any person.